Pizza-Aux-Crevettes/R-Type/documentation/src/ecs/systems.md

 ## Functions

-- `void render(sf::RenderWindow& window, std::map<int, Entity>& entities)` -> Render all entities that have a component that can be rendered.
+- `void render(sf::RenderWindow& window, std::map<int, Entity>& entities)` -> Renders all entities that have a component capable of being rendered.
 - `void update(int id, std::map<int, Entity>& entities, UpdateType type, const std::any& value, int posId = 0)` -> Update the entity with the given id.
 The type of update is specified by the `UpdateType` enum.
 The value is the new value of the component.

 ## Example